Katherine Arlinghaus, PhD, MS, RD

 Expertise

-Health disparities, adolescent health, pediatric obesity, parent feeding, school health, community-based intervention, physical activity, nutrition, food insecurity
+Health disparities, adolescent health, pediatric obesity, parent feeding, school health, community-based intervention, physical activity, nutrition, food insecurity.

-Awards & Recognition
+Awards and Recognition

-George A. Bray Doctoral Dissertation Award, The Obesity Society, 2020 Department of Health and Human Performance 2018-2019 Post-Candidacy Doctoral Student Award, University of Houston, Houston, TX, 2019 American Heart Association Council on Lifestyle and Cardiometabolic Health and Epidemiology and Prevention Early Career Committees 3-Minute Rapid Fire Oral Abstract Competition Winner, EPI Lifestyle 2019 Scientific Sessions, Houston, TX, 2019
+• American Heart Association Council on Lifestyle and Cardiometabolic Health and Epidemiology and Prevention Early Career Committees 3-Minute Rapid Fire Oral Abstract Competition Winner, EPI Lifestyle 2019 Scientific Sessions, Houston, TX, 2019